 Meagan's expert tip: If you plan on visiting more than twice, buy an annual pass to save money.

-Recommended for Outdoor Activities because: Oaks Park has all of their rides going throughout the summer months.
+Recommended for Outdoor Activities because: Oaks Park has all of its rides open and going throughout the summer months.

 Meagan's expert tip: Miniature golf fans will find what may be the best course in Portland.